 I once worked a data analyst position at a pharmaceutical company: the day-to-day involved working in Excel to filter and select sales by drug type.
 I’d visualize the insights and either present the findings to managers or send the slides up to my manager to present to the executive team.
 I always tried to find ways to automate processes and ways of treating data, and I spent a lot of time thinking about what the data represented and cleaning and processing it such that nobody could question the integrity of the data itself.
 In many ways, this is typical of the data analyst job experience across the board.

-This data analyst job posting comes from Airbnb.
-You can see how the first part of the job description involves a standard description of the company and its priorities: it’s looking for ways to expand growth in China with an analyst who deeply understands the meaning behind datasets Airbnb might be collecting in China.
+This data analyst job description comes from Airbnb.
+You can see how the first part of job details involves a standard description of the company and its priorities: it’s looking for ways to expand growth in China with an analyst who deeply understands the meaning behind datasets Airbnb might be collecting in China.

 The traits Airbnb values for data analysts are fairly standard: business/domain knowledge that allow for the analyst to understand the context and meaning behind the data they are plotting.
 Strong analytical thinking and communication skills that accelerate the progress of data to actionable goals.
 Familiarity with both data querying languages and data visualization tools such as Tableau.
 The ability to create dashboards that upper management can consult at will that tell their own data stories.